-With due regard to the requirements set out in the State Ordinance for the Prevention and Combating of Money Laundering and Terrorist Financing (Landsverordening voorkoming en bestrijding witwassen en terrorismefinanciering, AB 2011, no. 28) (AML/CFT State Ordinance) and the regulatory requirements set out in the Handbook for the prevention and detection of money laundering and combating the financing of terrorism for financial and trust service providers regulated by the CBA (AML/CFT Handbook), the Centrale Bank van Aruba (CBA) urges all supervised financial and trust service providers to take duly notice of the information contained in this letter and the required follow-up actions that need to be taken.
+With due regard to the requirements set out in the State Ordinance for the Prevention and Combating of Money Laundering and Terrorist Financing (Landsverordening voorkoming en bestrijding witwassen en terrorismefinanciering, AB 2011, no. 28) (AML/CFT State Ordinance) the Centrale Bank van Aruba (CBA) urges the non-regulated financial service providers and the designated non-financial service providers, hereafter together referred to as service providers, to take duly notice of the information contained in this letter and the required follow-up actions that need to be taken.

-Pursuant to Article 11 of the AML/CFT State Ordinance, financial and trust service providers must perform enhanced customer due diligence, if and when a business relationship or a transaction by its nature entails a higher risk of money laundering or terrorist financing.
+Pursuant to Article 11 of the AML/CFT State Ordinance, service providers must perform enhanced customer due diligence, if and when a business relationship or a transaction by its nature entails a higher risk of money laundering or terrorist financing.
 The enhanced customer due diligence shall be carried out both prior to the business relation or the transaction, as during the business relationship in any case with natural persons, legal persons, trusts, and comparable entities that originate from countries or jurisdictions which do not or insufficiently apply the internationally accepted standards for the prevention and combating of money laundering and terrorist financing.

-Pursuant to Article 13, paragraph 1, subsection a, of the AML/CFT State Ordinance, financial and trust service providers must pay special attention to business relationships and transactions with natural persons, legal persons, trusts, and comparable entities originating from countries or jurisdictions that do not or insufficiently comply with the internationally accepted AML/CFT standards.
+Pursuant to Article 13, paragraph 1, subsection a, of the AML/CFT State Ordinance, service providers must pay special attention to business relationships and transactions with natural persons, legal persons, trusts, and comparable entities originating from countries or jurisdictions that do not or insufficiently comply with the internationally accepted AML/CFT standards.

-According to Article 13, paragraph 2, of the AML/CFT State Ordinance if a financial or trust service provider can reasonably suspect that, amongst others, a transaction with a natural person, legal person, trust or a comparable entity originating from a country or jurisdiction as meant in the first paragraph, does not have an apparent economic or legal purpose, it must investigate the background and the purpose of this transaction and record its findings in writing.
+According to Article 13, paragraph 2, of the AML/CFT State Ordinance if a service provider can reasonably suspect that, amongst others, a transaction with a natural person, legal person, trust or a comparable entity originating from a country or jurisdiction as meant in the first paragraph, does not have an apparent economic or legal purpose, it must investigate the background and the purpose of this transaction and record its findings in writing.
 These findings must be kept for at least ten years pursuant to Article 13, paragraph 3, of the AML/CFT State Ordinance.

-Article 13 of the AML/CFT State Ordinance is related to Recommendation 21 of the Financial Action Task Force on Money Laundering (FATF) which states:
+Article 13 of the AML/CFT State Ordinance is related to Recommendation 21 of the Financial Action Task Force on Money Laundering (FATF)1 which states: